GlennVL-AP/cpp-programming-slides/slides/session_5/index.md

 };
 ```
 ---
-It (almost) never makes sense to implement copy when polymorfisms are involved!
+It never makes sense to implement copy in an inheritance hierarchy!
 ---
 ### Best practices
 ---
-Need a virtual function?
+#### Need a virtual function?
-* Also add a virtual destructor.
+* Add a virtual destructor.
-* Disable copy and move operators.
+* Disable copy and move.
 ---
-Make sure your hierarchies make sense.
+#### Make sure your hierarchies make sense.
 * A cat, dog, ... are animals.
 * A book is not, don't create a Book class that implements Animal.
 ---